 "Cybercrime is the dominating security threat we're seeing today," said Vincent Weafer, director of Symantec Security Response.
 "Today, we're talking more about criminals who don't want to make a lot of noise but simply get inside and steal your assets."

 This represents a shift from the late 1990s, said Weafer, when the threat landscape was shaped largely by virus pandemics.
-Such attacks were launched to be noticed and more political in nature, the aim being to show that security
+Such attacks were launched to be noticed and more political in nature, the aim being to show that security at name-brand institutions was weak.
+From 2004 to 2005, the number of pandemic viruses dwindled from 37 to five, according to Symantec.
+Even among the top viruses, 80% were about stealing confidential information.

 In addition the ranks of cyberoutlaws are widening.
 Unlike the vandals of previous years, today's criminals don't necessarily know or care about the technology.
 The Internet allows cybercriminals to click and download the malicious code they need to launch their attacks.
 In addition, said Weafer, data mining tools allow this new breed of criminals to expand their territory and pool of potential victims.